sisoe24/nukeserversocket/README.md

 At its core, the plugin is just a server socket that awaits for an incoming request, performs the operations inside Nuke and returns the result.
 Nothing ties it to any application per se.

-This makes it very easy to implement a new client straight away, without the need to modify NukeServerSocket source code.
+This makes it very easy to implement a new client, without the need to modify NukeServerSocket source code.
 The client needs only to send the data at the specified address inside NukeServerSocket.

 More information and examples on the [wiki page](https://github.com/sisoe24/NukeServerSocket/wiki/Create-custom-client).